Luizmontagner/Atlas-Gym/README.md

 - Info about facilities.
 - Contat details easy to find.
 - A website should be self intuitive.
+- Website should exib all services provided.

 ---

 ## User Stories

-- As a user, I want to be able to easily find the contact details from the property.
+- As a user, I want to be able to easily find the contact details from the business.
 - As a user, I want to find information about the policies and prices.
-- As a user, I want to see various images about the facilities
+- As a user, I want to see various images about the facilities.
 - As a user, I want to find easily where the gym is located and if I can easily park my car.
 - As a user, it is important to me that the website is easy and simple to use.
 - As a user, I want the websit to work well on mobile and tablets.